dreamland-mud/dreamland_code/README.md

-# DreamLand MUD server build instructions
+# DreamLand MUD developer instructions

 Tested on clean Ubuntu 16.04, Ubuntu 14.04.
 You can either follow these instructions and create a local build environment, or build a ready-to-use Docker container, as described in [dreamland_docker](https://github.com/dreamland-mud/dreamland_docker) README file.